clockor2/phylojs/docs/examples/writer.md

 ```

 The test shown above creates a Tree object from a Newick string using the `readNewick` function.
 It then uses `writeNewick` to convert the tree back to a Newick string and checks if the resulting string is identical to the input string.
 A similar testing approach can be used for `writeNexus`.

-Please ensure that your input Tree object is correctly formed and adheres to the tree data structure standards, to avoid writing errors.